Celtic City in the Heart of Tennengau

 During your family holidays in the Salzburger Tennengau, together with your children set out on a journey into the far-distant past and discover the historic Hallein city center in all kinds of fascinating ways.
 More than 300 sightseeing attractions and historic objects await discovery here in this city on the banks of the Salzach.
 From the homes of wealthy merchants to medieval fountains and the remnants of the former city walls: If you spend precious hours of your holiday with loved ones in Hallein/Bad Dürrnberg, non-stop variety is guaranteed.

-Tip from Cleverix: Activity Program in Hallein
+Tip from Cleverix: Guided Tours in Hallein

 Discover Hallein during a free guided city tour or led by a night watchman – certain to light up everybody’s eyes, adults and children alike.
 Thanks to the exciting and informative stories shared with you by the Hallein night watchman or the city guide, your walk with children will be transformed into an exciting adventure.